songster-sa/aws-sw-arch-associate-notes/vpc.md

     - share resources from a central location - instead of building in each VPC - reduce admin and cost
 - **Share subnet via RAM** (resource access manager)
     - all ec2 can sit in there - communicate to each other - any account can deploy ec2
+- Launch Configuration Tenancy vs VPC Tenancy
+    - if LCT is provided - it is preferred
+    - if LCT is default - then VPC tenancy is checked
+- "VPC with a public subnet only and AWS Site-to-Site VPN access" is NOT supported by the Amazon VPC console wizard.

 ## DB differences
 - multi az